ClaraTurp/BiblioTECH/index.md

 ### Important information
 * It is free!
-* It is bilingual (French and English), however sessions will be offered in one language with documents shared in both languages.
+* It is offered in English with extensive support for French-language learners.
+Most sessions will be offered in English, with notes and office hours in French.
+As much as possible written session documentation will be offered in both languages.
-* This year the program is a pilot.
+* This is our second year offering this program.
 We will be soliciting feedback.
-* This program will be offered online, using Zoom
+* This program will be offered online, using Zoom.
-* We will accept a maximum of 15 participants
+* We will accept a maximum of 15 participants.